zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 zenml experiment-tracker register wandb_tracker --flavor=wandb --api_key=<WANDB_SECRET> --entity=<WANDB_ENTITY> --project_name=<WANDB_PROJECT>
 zenml stack register wandb_stack -a default -o default -e wandb_tracker --set
 ```

+We will continue to build on the code we used in the previous section.

 ```python
 import torch